 How to file a price-gouging complaint

-During the COVID-19 pandemic or another disaster, you can submit an online complaint about price gouging.
+During a disaster, you can submit an online complaint about price gouging.
 Please attach photos, receipts, advertisements or other supporting documents to the form.

 A disaster declaration triggers the state’s price-gouging rule, which forbids excessive prices for goods or services “needed by victims of disasters.”
 That includes, but is not limited to, water, food, medicines, sanitation supplies, utilities, and building materials.
 An excessive price is one “not justified by the seller’s actual costs of acquiring, producing, selling, transporting, and delivering the actual product sold, plus a reasonable profit.”